 Accept that if sex seems like a very remote possibility that this is probably just a phase as you get used to your responsibilities as a mother, and your body regulates its hormones.
 Remember that you’re dealing with a lot less sleep and a lot of emotional and physical demands, all while navigating a new lifestyle and adjusting to being a mum.
 Getting to grips with these elements takes time.
 Once you feel more secure in your new role, you may surprise yourself when your libido comes back with plenty of bite.

 No such thing as normal

 Every couple is different and every individual has different sexual needs and expectations.
-The key to finding the right time to try to have sex after birth, is to talk to each other.
-Some couples like to try sex just a few weeks after childbirth where as half usually try after the first six weeks, while others prefer to wait six months.
+The key to finding the right time to try to have sex after having a baby, is to talk to each other.
+Some couples like to try sex just a few weeks after birth where as half usually try after the first six weeks, while others prefer to wait six months.
 There shouldn’t be any pressure, just open honesty about each of your wishes.
 The focus should be on both feeling comfortable with your roles as parents, secure in your relationship and close to each other.
 In any case, feeling understood and supported really are the most vital ingredients to feel turned on.

 Your new body

 It’s very rare that a woman won’t have concerns of some sort after having a baby.
 Your body changes physically so much in such a short space of time that it’s important to allow yourself time to heal and also to get comfortable with your body before you start having sex again.

 Many women can worry whether their partner will still find them attractive or will feel self-conscious about intimacy.
 Explaining your insecurities to your partner can actually offer a good opportunity for reassurance and intimacy and you’ll soon realise that they don’t see your body with the same critical eyes that you may do.